Fear, fake news and false facades.

 From the perspective of being a member of a rather normal household, that is life.
 Having children, managing trauma centres and studying challenged my adaptability skills for many years.
 My husband and I did our pre-grad studies at UNISA when our children were very small.
 There were many midnights when I charged up the Muchleneuk campus to drop assignments in the post-box before deadlines.
 There were many other nights of minimum sleep because an assignment and business proposal was due at the same time as having to attend a rather boring school meeting.

 There are many examples of crisis situations where you were also forced to adapt and change.
 You survived the crisis and your recollection of the situation got lost among all the insignificant memories.

 It is a challenge to embrace change and to find new solutions.
 As you dare to look beyond survival mode, you are in the perfect place to grow.
 It may be forced posttraumatic growth or the spontaneous eruption of a new season in your life.
 Real posttraumatic wellness!

 New seasons are times to responsibly manage the shortfall in our health and relationships.
 Stubborn denial of changing realities and embittered entitlement damages relationships.
 The damage may also extend into your relationship with God.
 Turn back to Him in prayer and role your care and fear over to Him today.

 As you start to imagine that there can come something good from the worldwide traumatic crisis, your stress levels will lower.
 Embracing change will lead to creative thinking and innovation.
 You will find new solutions and deeper meaning in regular experiences.

-If you struggle to deal with the crisis or trauma in your life, you are welcome to make a personal appointment today.
-I help people to put trauma behind them by focusing on real long-term, practical solutions.
+If you struggle to deal with the crisis or trauma in your life, you are welcome to make Book your online or in-person appointment today.
+I help people to put the trauma behind them by focusing on real long-term, practical solutions.

 Book on how to manage trauma in the workplace is available from https://www.blueagle.co.za.